smuellerDD/jitterentropy-library/tests/raw-entropy/validation-runtime-kernel/README.md

 ENTROPYDATA_DIR: Location of the sample data files (with .data extension)

-RESULTS_DIR: Location for the interim data bit streams (var and single), and results.
+RESULTS_DIR: Location for the interim data bit streams and results.

 LOGFILE: Name of the log file.
 The default is $RESULTS_DIR/processdata.log.

-EATOOL: Path of the python program used from the Entropy Assessment tool (usually, noniid_main.py).
+EATOOL: Path of the python program used from the Entropy Assessment tool (usually, ea_noniid).

 BUILD_EXTRACT: Indicates whether the script will build the extractlsb program.
 The default is "yes".

 MASK_LIST: Indicates the extraction method from each sample item.
-You can indicate one or more methods; the script will generate one bit stream data file set (var and single) for each extraction method.
+You can indicate one or more methods; the script will generate one bit stream data file set for each extraction method.
 See below for a more detailed explanation.

-MAX_EVENTS: the size of the sample that will be extracted from the sample data.
+SAMPLES: the number of samples (time deltas) that will be extracted from the data.
+The default is 1000000, as specified in SP800-90B.
-The default is 100000 (a 1% of the size of the sample file specified in the ROUNDS define macro).
-Notice that the minimum value suggested by SP800-90B is 1000000, so you'll have to increase the default value (notice that this severily impacts in the performance and memory requirements of the python tool).

 ### Extraction method